pltod/lab-mongodb/README.md

 * Additional operations like data re-initialization could be added to the process.

+#### 05-thunky

+* Connect to mongodb with thunkifying the connect function.
+Make the code looks a little bit more synchronous.

+!
+Note that this script requires node version 0.11.x

 ## More Info

 See comments in each file for more info